demani06/credit-card-application/README.md

 | GET  request to get all credit card | /api/v1/creditcards  | | **200** - For Successful retrieval of credit card, **204** - For no data requests

-Assumptions/Decisions taken
+**Assumptions/Decisions taken**

 1. Using HSQL embedded database
 2. Used Spock groovy for test cases which aid more readability
 3. Used Lombok for auto-generation of code and Sl4j implementation
+4. Application runs on port 9099 (chosen an arbitrary port and it can be changed in the application.properties)

-Build and run the application
+**Build and run the application**

 - To build the application
 ```mvn clean install ```